XML RSS

 la casa verde the green house

-las casas verdes the green houses
+las casas verdesthe green houses

 For Spanish adjectives ending in a consonant or stressed vowel: